christianrondeau/vim-base64/README.md

 # Vim Base64

-Converts from/to base64 using `base64` on Linux and Python on Windows
+Encodes/decodes base64 strings using `base64` on Linux and `Python` on Windows

 # Installation

 ## Prerequisites

 * On Linux, you need `base64` from `coreutils` installed.
-* On Windows, you need `Python`.
+* On Windows, you need [Python](https://www.python.org/downloads/windows/).

 ## Vundle

 Use your preferred Vim plugin installation method.
-If you like [Vundle]:
+If you like [Vundle](https://github.com/VundleVim/Vundle.vim):

 Add to your `.vimrc`:

-    Plugin 'pangloss/vim-javascript'
+    Plugin 'christianrondeau/vim-base64'

 And install it: